-The City has a storm water page on its website and places brochures in City facilities containing information that informs the general public of:
+The City has a storm water page on its website and placed brochures containing educational information in City facilities that inform the general public of:

 - General impacts litter has on waterbodies and ways to reduce the litter - General impacts of storm water on surface water from impervious surfaces - Source control BMPs in areas of pet waste, home vehicle maintenance, landscaping and rain water reuse. - Impacts of illicit discharges and how to report them.